Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Experiments

-Experiment~II recovered every STK access interval with end point errors of order $10$\,ms and with no missed or spurious window.
-Elevation and Doppler cone filters eliminated most orbit arcs before any polygon intersection was evaluated, the geometric predicates were then applied only to the short retained intervals, and bisection isolated the crossings where feasibility changed.
-Under the same SAR geometry assumptions, the resulting procedure matched the reference while preserving an auditable preprocessing stage for the subsequent imaging quality screening and MILP scheduling.
+Experiment~I recovers every STK access interval with end point errors of order $10$\,ms and with no missed or spurious window.
+Elevation and Doppler cone filters eliminate most orbit arcs before any polygon intersection is evaluated, the geometric predicates are then applied only to the short retained intervals, and bisection isolates the crossings where feasibility changes.
+Under the same SAR geometry assumptions, the resulting procedure matches the reference while preserving an auditable preprocessing stage for the subsequent imaging quality screening and effective window screening.